Let’s start this with some information from healthline !

 Ok, it’s me again…I have shared this info before in my own words but again, felt it was important to copy / paste the powerful truth here – If you’re fighting sugar and junk cravings and often feel powerless and ashamed, please understand that it’s an addiction and we can’t simply ” wish ” it away !

 Fighting this isn’t easy, if it was, SO many wouldn’t be fighting for their life and although ( fighting for their life ) may sound extreme, extreme is exactly what many are facing !
 It’s my experience that we don’t need to focus all our time on why we love junk food, I mean, let’s dig deep and have an understanding but bottom line is, it’s addictive and there is an actual reaction happening in our body screaming for more so if we solely listen to that scream, MOST will give in.
-People tend to focus ALL their attention on the feelings of NEEDING more, I like to help people switch the focus from that need to how awful you feel when it starts to wear off… many quiet that feeling with more junk before they can hear it but we want to hear it… fighting this means we need to understand what’s at stake, sitting in those emotions, thoughts and feelings often reveal that although junk may feel great in the moment for a short lived time, living healthy allows us to feel great is most out moments.
+People tend to focus ALL their attention on the feelings of NEEDING more, I like to help people switch the focus from that need to how awful you feel when it starts to wear off… many quiet that feeling with more junk before they can hear it but we want to hear it… fighting this means we need to understand what’s at stake, sitting in those emotions, thoughts and feelings often reveal that although junk may feel great in the moment for a short lived time, living healthy allows us to feel great is most of our moments.
 Flipping our thinking means to let go of ” it’s not fare that I can’t eat this ” ” I should be able to reward myself “ with ” Truly rewarding myself means to eat the best I can to make myself feel the best as possible “ ” It’s not fare to numb myself with addictive foods when I could reward myself with real healthy food that make me feel amazing “ In short, eating great is reward NOT punishment.
 Eating healthy is a choice because we realize that we deserve and those we love deserve that we live our best most blessed life !

 It’s also really important to know that if you’re in a place where you want to drop pounds, shrink inches, change eating habits, it’s rarely all about ( weight ) this is why, goals should be set up to help with balance in your entire life.
 This balance is what provides peace and even joy and this is another topic for another day.

 Today I’ll simply ask you to start flipping your thinking from it’s not fair that I have to eat healthy to -> eating healthy is an awesome reward that allows me to live my best life.
-Also, to live a better life, you need to know what that means to you, so why are you unhappy with where you are now and what do you want ??
+Also, to live a better life, you need to know what that means to you, so having a deep understanding of why are you’re unhappy with where you are now and what do you want ??
 How important are the goals of your heart and can that happen without making changes ?
 Is making changes and living your best most blessed life worth the work ?
 These are things other people can’t answer for you and that you need to ask yourself in the quiet of your own heart.